tonyseb92/Audit-Prediction/README.md

 In this exercise, I’ve chosen to focus on one important metric to help decide whether an audit is required or not – the charge difference that has occurred due to the change in the original coder work and the final audit (ch.final.chg.diff).
 I used the following factors as inputs to a binomial linear regression model – disposition,	site.id, ts.coder.id, age.yrs, MIPS.ts.error, MIPS.ts.coder.error, Dx.ts.error, mod.ts.error,	primary.ts.cpt, ch.delete.ch.audit.em .
 While the accuracy of the model is high, this is misleading since the data is highly imbalanced.
 Removing rows that have NULL values is also not ideal.
+The model can easily be used on new data by importing a CSV file by the same name.

 Immediate Next Steps